floatschedule/sre-interview-assignment/README.md

 ## Submission

-When you have completed the assignment, please submit your solution by ?????
-Include any necessary instructions or documentation for running and testing your solution.
+When you have completed the assignment, please include any necessary instructions or documentation for running and testing your solution.

 Feel free to reach out if you have any questions or need any clarifications.
 Good luck!